awesome-soft/awesome-ubuntu/README.md

 * [Vagrant](https://www.vagrantup.com/) - Tool for building and distributing development environments.
 * [Docker](https://www.docker.com/products/docker-desktop) - Docker Desktop is the easiest way to run Docker.

+## Manual
+* [Zeal](https://zealdocs.org/) - Zeal is an offline documentation browser for software developers.
+Comes with 192 awesome docsets!

 ## VCS
-* [Sourcetree](https://www.sourcetreeapp.com/) - Simplicity and power in a beautiful Git GUI.
+* [Gitkraken](https://www.gitkraken.com/) - Git GUI for Windows, Mac & Linux.
 * [Gitlab](https://about.gitlab.com/) - GitLab is a web-based Git-repository manager with wiki, issue-tracking and CI/CD pipeline features, using an open-source license, developed by GitLab Inc.

 ## Api Managemant